Last updated October 26, 2020

 Today’s Status, Looking Towards Spring 2021 — Blue

 Romania isn’t currently allowing visitors from the US (a change from a policy made in August).
 Additionally, we’re also waiting for the orphanage policies to open to visitors so volunteers would be able to help there for Spring 2021.
 The orphanage policies are set by Child Protective Services.
 They’ve told us they’re anxious to have our volunteers back because they’re so helpful, and have strict guidelines set in place to protect the children.
-The rise in cases and strain on the healthcare system there is currently our biggest concern.
+This week the Romanian Prime Minister mentioned that they are seriously considering removing the quarantine requirements and allowing foreign nationals to enter Romania with negative Covid test results, like we are seeing in many countries.
+We’ll be updating that as soon as they make a decision.

 Check below to get more details on some key aspects that we’re watching.
 Each of these components help us determine when we’ll be able to send volunteers to Romania again (it’s stuff you’re going to want to know).
 Also, this info can change often.
 Our goal is to keep things current with weekly updates, so check back frequently.

 In the middle of August, US passengers were allowed to travel to Romania, along with a list of other approved countries.
-Now, only certain passengers (who are nationals of approved European countries) are allowed to enter Romania.
-Other passengers are not allowed to enter Romania until October 14.
+Now, only certain passengers (who are nationals of approved European countries) are allowed to enter Romania, some with a quarantine, some without a quarantine.

 ILP volunteers don’t need visas prior to departure to Romania so we’re not waiting on that.